vishwasree98/Postpartum-Depression-/README.md

-# 🤱 Postpartum Depression Analysis
+# Postpartum Depression Analysis

 This project focuses on understanding and predicting **Postpartum Depression (PPD)** using real-world survey data.
-The team analyzed psychological, behavioral, and demographic factors and built machine learning models to identify significant indicators and predict PPD based on the presence of **anxiety**.
+I have analyzed psychological, behavioral, and demographic factors and built machine learning models to identify significant indicators and predict PPD based on the presence of **anxiety**.

 ## Project Overview